-The University of South Dakota will offer a four-year BSN degree starting fall 2012.
+The University of South Dakota offers a four-year Bachelor of Science in Nursing degree.
 This program is in response to the State and national need for wider access to advanced degrees in nursing to ensure that students are well-educated and prepared to meet the increasingly complex demands of the healthcare professions.

 Four-year Bachelor of Science in Nursing (BSN)

-- The learning experience provides a rich and unique environment
+- The learning experience provides a rich and unique environment.

-- Faculty members are registered nurse educators offering academic expertise and real-world experience from a variety of clinical areas
+- Faculty members are Registered Nurse educators offering academic expertise and real-world experience from a variety of clinical areas.

-- Simulation classrooms with state-of-the-art equipment
+- Simulation classrooms with state-of-the-art equipment.

-- Interactive learning modules
+- Interactive learning modules.

-- USD's long-standing relationships with numerous clinical agencies ensure ample opportunities for excellent clinical educational experiences
+- USD's long-standing relationships with numerous clinical agencies ensure ample opportunities for excellent clinical educational experiences.